 9:00 & 10:45 @ theCLOVA

 As per recent Provincial Health Orders, in-person worship services are exempt from current mandates surrounding masks and proof of vaccination against COVID-19.
-We recognize that not everyone has read the order, and you might have some questions, so here's a list of (what we imagine would be) frequently asked questions.
+We recognize that not everyone has read the order, and you might have some questions.
+To help with that, below, you'll find a list of (what we imagine would be) frequently asked questions.

 Having said all that...

 We’re all still at varying comfort levels, and we want to love and care for one another as we come back together.
 The Bible may not have many explicit things to say about how to live under our specific guidelines, but we are commanded, very explicitly, in scripture to love one another, as Jesus has loved us (John 15:12).
 We’re instructed to do nothing out of selfish ambition or vain conceit, and in humility, look not only to our own interests, but the interests of others, following the example of Christ (Philippians 2:1-18).

 And as we return to "normal," that's exactly what we're going to do.
 And we will gather together, sing, pray, study God’s Word, and share the Lord’s Supper.
 These are GOOD, GOOD THINGS, things that we're instructed to do, and I’m so looking forward to our church having the opportunity to do this together, in person, without holding back.

 If you have any questions, please forward them on to email@example.com and someone from our team will get back to you as soon as we can.

 CR Sunday FAQ